TitaniumHocker/rusticated/README.md

 <tr><td>

-<h5>First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme<br>
+<h5>First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking<br>
-    evoking the darkness of night (with a deep blue background, as of twilight) or the brightness<br>
-    of full daylight (with an off-white background, as of a bright cloudy sky).
+    the darkness of night (with a deep blue background, as of twilight) or<br>the brightness of full daylight (with an off-white background, as of a bright cloudy sky).
 Then came rusticated,<br>
     to walk a middle path of gentle sepia warmth, calling to mind the transitional light of rising mornings<br>
     and sinking afternoons.
 Thus together, the two themes follow the course of a full day.</h5>